 Barbie Hospitalized and GI Joe on Illegal Steroids

 For women, the pressure to achieve the ideal female body image is powerful.
-All-around we are shown images of hyper-slim, either tall or petite, large busted females.
+All around, the media shows images of hyper-slim, either tall or petite, large-busted females.
 We are shown that the ideal is to be thin, above all else.

 The iconic symbol of this idea is Barbie.
-If Barbie was life-sized she’d be at 76% of her healthy body weight.
-This weight level would require acute, serious hospitalization.
+If Barbie was life-sized, she’d be at 76% of her healthy body weight which would require acute, serious hospitalization.
+Certainly not the ideal female body image when it’s put into perspective, right?
 Yet, many women are seeking to achieve that level of thinness.
-It is diametrically opposed to the natural curves of a healthy woman’s body.
+A healthy woman does not look like that.

-For men, a hyper muscular, low body fat, hairless visage is promoted by the media.
+For men, the media promotes a hyper muscular, low body fat, hairless visage.

-Daily, we are shown that these types of bodies are normal, attainable, and desirable.
-Many are trying to achieve the impossible and trying to eat less and exercise more to achieve an impossible ideal.
-Sometimes, we feel worse and worse because we can’t succeed at looking like what we are being shown is normal.
+On a daily basis, the media shows us that these types of bodies are normal, attainable, and desirable.
+Many are trying to achieve the impossible by eating less and exercising more.
+Sometimes, we feel worse and worse because we can’t succeed in looking like the ideal “normal.”
 But it’s not normal.

-What if we can step out of the carousel of unhealthy body image?
+What if we can step out of the carousel of an unhealthy body image?
 What if we could step into self-love.
-Let’s all acknowledge the role the media has in shaping our thought processes, our emotions, and our choices.
-And then let’s bust that system and instead choose health and happiness.
-Let’s choose joy in our lives and to love ourselves for who we are and how beautiful we are innately at a healthy weight, living a happy life.
+It’s important that we acknowledge the role the media has in shaping our thought processes, our emotions, and our choices.
+And then let’s bust that system, and instead, choose health and happiness.
+Let’s choose joy in our lives and love ourselves for who we are.
+We are beautiful because we are innately at a healthy weight and living a happy life.